LabAsim/scrape_tpp_gui/README.md

 This is my first project in order to learn Python.
 I have built it to access the news faster and in a more aggregated way than just reading the site.
-It scrapes the news categories of ThePressProject site.
+It scrapes the news categories of [thepressproject.gr](https://thepressproject.gr/) site.

 It has been tested in Python 3.10.
 It heavily relies on 3rd party packages.